mlcommons/training/sentiment_analysis/README.md

 cd paddle/
 ```

-Inside the container, use `cd paddle` to go to the correct directory.

 ### Steps to download and verify data
 It is necessary to run the download and verify scripts inside the docker container.